sciZer0/7/v/README.md

 Plus, any Validator being in the list, just trying to do something wrong, will be punished by slashing its stake – and, theoretically, might be dropped out of the list.

+Technically, even 3 honest nodes (Validators) are enough for the Solana blockchain to function normally, maintaining the bandwidth of over 50,000 TPS.

 Hypothesis/Idea

 The hypothesis/idea is that